Orders and Positions

 Do you offer guaranteed stop losses?

-ADS Securities can not guarantee a stop loss.
-All orders will be filled at the first available price and this can have a negative or positive impact.
+ADSS can not guarantee a stop loss order.
+All stop orders will be filled at the first available price, which can potentially mean a worst price than selected for your stop order.
 There are some instances where your stop will have been triggered even though the chart does not show that the price was reached.
-This can be attributed to either (a) the charts displaying raw interbank prices and therefore do not account for the spread, (b) the charts displaying only one side of the market, or (c) the charts displaying indicative movement which may not be capturing all price updates immediately.
+This can be attributed to either (a) the charts displaying raw prices and therefore do not account mark up profiles, (b) the charts displaying only one side of the market, or (c) the charts displaying indicative movement which may not be capturing all price updates.

 What are the different types of pending order?